 Cummings Foundation has now awarded more than $375 million to Greater Boston nonprofits.

 ThinkGive’s mission is to inspire young people to use kindness and empathy to engage with their world.
-Our research-based and standards-aligned social emotional learning (SEL) program empowers youth in grades 4-8 to develop self-awareness, social awareness, and relationship skills.
+Our research-based and standards-aligned social and emotional learning (SEL) program empowers youth in grades 4-8 to develop self-awareness, social awareness, and relationship skills.
 They consider other perspectives, build meaningful connections with a wide range of people, and cultivate the belief that they can positively impact their own lives and the lives of others. www.thinkgiveproject.org.

 About Cummings Foundation